KaleemNwzKhan/KaleemNwzKhan.github.io/_pages/About.md

 </p>

 <p>
-<strong>Research Focus:</strong> System researcher building low-latency, scalable cooperative perception frameworks for autonomous vehicles.
-Enable real-time sensor fusion between vehicles and infrastructure.
-Expertise in LiDAR and camera perception, SLAM, ROS, CUDA, and point cloud processing.
-Skilled in large-scale simulation using CARLA and OMNeT++.
-Experience with 3D reconstruction using 3D Gaussian Splatting and NeRF-based new view synthesis.
+<strong>Research Focus:</strong> I am a systems researcher focused on designing real-time, scalable systems that combine data from multiple sources with high accuracy and low latency.
+My work enables autonomous vehicles to more robustly understand their surroundings and make reliable decisions in complex environments.
 </p>

 <p>